C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 Cox, Geoff, and Alex McLean.
 2012.
 Speaking Code: Coding as Aesthetic and Political Expression.
 MIT Press. https://doi.org/10.7551/mitpress/8193.001.0001

 Berry, David.
 2016.
 The Philosophy of Software: Code and Mediation in the Digital Age.
 Springer.

-Manovich, Lev.
-2001.
-The Language of New Media.
-MIT Press. https://dss-edit.com/plu/Manovich-Lev_The_Language_of_the_New_Media.pdf

-Rushkoff, Douglas.
-2010.
-Program Or Be Programmed: Ten Commands for a Digital Age.
-OR Books.

-Hayles, N. Katherine.
-2005.
-My Mother Was a Computer: Digital Subjects and Literary Texts.
-University of Chicago Press. https://press.uchicago.edu/ucp/books/book/chicago/M/bo3622698.html

 Code and Culture: